28547939/vpncore/README.md

 it's best to implement high availability with only one active VPN container at a time, with a replica coming online if the primary fails.

-This is implemented in `dynvpn.py`.
+This is the purpose of the `dynvpn` program.
 Each VPN container can be activated on any host in the WAN, and ordering of primary/replica hosts is statically configured.
 The program checks for connectivity in the active VPN containers, and notifies peers of state changes, in addition to monitoring